-Seattle Center Festál presents Dia de Muertos – A Mexican Celebration to Remember Our Departed in partnership with Dia de Muertos Festival Committee.
-“In 2003 the Unesco proclaimed the Day of the Dead a Masterpiece of the Cultural Heritage of Humanity.
-We continue preserving this celebration for the new generations to explore and understand the meaning of it in depth.
-This celebration is full of color, sounds and the smell of incense and marigold flowers.
-This event is free and open to the public.
+Seattle Center Festál presents Dia de Muertos Festival Seattle in partnership with Dia de Muertos Festival Seattle Committee.
+In 2003, UNESCO proclaimed the Day of the Dead a Masterpiece of the Cultural Heritage of Humanity.
+The festival continues to preserve the celebration for new generations to explore and understand its meaning in depth.
+The celebration is full of color, sounds, scents of incense, and marigold flowers.

 DID YOU KNOW?

 Dia de Muertos dates back prior to the arrival of the Spaniards in the Americas.
 Historians say it could be as old as 2,000 years old, among different civilizations from Aztecs to Toltec.

 It is a time to celebrate, not a day to mourn.
 People celebrate by placing an offering with food, fruit, and other items the departed liked when they were alive.
 Also, music and colorful ornaments placed around the offering welcome the spirit of the deceased.